The Lie That Rest Is Earned

 So stop treating it like a luxury you can’t afford.
 Stop postponing it until you’ve done enough.
 Stop feeling guilty every time you slow down.

 Your calling doesn’t require you to burn out to prove you’re committed.
-It requires you to be sustainable so you can finish what God started.
+It requires you to rest well so you can finish strong.

 Rest isn’t the enemy of productivity.
 Burnout is.